 Hardwood floors are tough to beat.
 They are beautiful, warm & add value to your home & last for ages.
 Still, hardwood floors cannot withstand high humidity levels & certainly cannot handle occasional flooding.
-So, placing hardwood flooring in the basement is not a great idea.
+So, placing Engineered Hardwood in the basement is not a great idea.
 Nonetheless, all is not lost!

 Engineered hardwood with a stone plastic composite (SPC) core is the perfect water-resistant flooring for a potentially damp & troublesome space like your basement.
 Engineered hardwood is real wood flooring, providing the same warmth & timelessness; however, it is structurally capable of handling relative humidity & temperature changes.